softloud/curiouscov/curiouscov.md

 The Curious Case of the Disappearing Coverage: a detective story in visualisation
 ========================================================
 author: Charles T. Gray, La Trobe University
-date: Sunday 12 November 2017
+date: Monday 13 November 2017
 autosize: true
 incremental: true

 The Curious Case of the Disappearing Coverage
 ========================================================
 **A detective story in visualisation.**

 - Introduction
 - An experiment in isolation
 - What are coverage probability simulations?
 - Visualising coverage probability simulations